onetouchapps/dockercloud-haproxy-s3cert/README.md

   2. Upload that file to a private S3 bucket
   3. Create an IAM role with an access policy which allows access to that bucket
-  4. Create a node cluster in Tutum / Docker Cloud which is *in that IAM role* (this is an option on the "Create a node cluster" dashboard screen)
+  4. Create a node cluster in Docker Cloud which is *in that IAM role* (this is an option on the "Create a node cluster" dashboard screen)

 #### Steps in detail

 ##### 1. Create a cert file

-In the Tutum HAProxy docs, it is clearly explained that the environment variable which contains the cert data needs to have its `\n` characters escaped to `\\n`. **That is not necessary for this implementation**.
+In the Docker Cloud HAProxy docs, it is clearly explained that the environment variable which contains the cert data needs to have its `\n` characters escaped to `\\n`. **That is not necessary for this implementation**.
 The code in this repo which collects the cert file expects it to be a standard-format